-Undergraduate non-finalists will be able to apply online through the Results and Resit Applications page in Minerva from 12:00 noon Thursday 13 2023.
-The deadline for applications is.
-12:00 noon Wednesday 19 July 2023.
+Undergraduate non-finalists will be able to apply online through the Results and Resit Applications page in Minerva from 12:00 noon Monday 8 July 2024.
+The deadline for applications is 5pm Wednesday 17 July 2024.

-Postgraduates (due to be awarded in November) can apply online (either through the Results and Resit Applications page or the form available through the Provisional Marks page in Minerva) from 12:00 noon Thursday 13 2023.
-The deadline for applications is 12:00 noon Wednesday 19 July 2023.
+Postgraduates (due to be awarded in November) can apply online (either through the Results and Resit Applications page or the form available through the Provisional Marks page in Minerva) from 12:00 noon Monday 8 July 2024.
+The deadline for applications is 5pm Wednesday 17 July 2024.

 Late resit applications

 After the deadline to apply has passed, if you still wish to resit, you must contact your parent school.
 Information on who to contact can be found on the School Contacts webpage.
-Please note the acceptance of a late resit application depends on whether the module resit is available in August and is subject to a an increased administration fee of £100.
+Please note the acceptance of a late resit application depends on whether the module resit is available in August.

-If you have any queries about why you have been charged a fee you can contact the Assessment & Progress Team using the email address: Examinations@Leeds.ac.uk.
+If you have an outstanding resit fees to pay you should do so as soon as possible.
+Please see the How to Pay webpage.
 If you have any queries about payment methods or late fees see the Finance Contact Details webpage for who to contact.